cloudposse/github-commenter/README.md

 ## Examples

-The module can be called directly or as a Docker container.
+The utility can be called directly or as a Docker container.

 ### Build the Go program locally